shadow9owo/Raycaster_test/README.md

 # Raycaster_test

-todo fix camera
+# todo

+- fix movement (make it based on the angle the camera is rotated to)
-improve the raycasting accuracy improve ui and map
+- improve the raycasting accuracy
+- improve ui and map